Police arrest house help, three others over alleged killing of banker in Yobe

-The Police Command in Yobe said it had arrested four suspects in connection with the killing of Hassan Abubakar, a staff of Damaturu Branch of United Bank for Africa (UBA).
+The Police Command in Yobe said it had arrested four suspects in connection with the killing of Hassan Abubakar, a staff of a commercial bank.

 The Command’s Spokesman, ASP Dungus Abdulkarim, disclosed this in a statement in Damaturu on Monday.